Provisional Government of the Philippines (1986–1987)

 A provisional revolutionary government was set up in the Philippines following the People Power Revolution which ended on February 25, 1986.
-The revolution removed President Ferdinand Marcos, who ruled as a dictator, from office and installed Corazon Aquino as the new president of the country.
+The revolution removed President Ferdinand Marcos and his dictatorial regime, and installed Corazon Aquino as his successor.

 History

 The controversial 1986 Philippine presidential election is the culminating event that led to the People Power Revolution which deposed Ferdinand Marcos as president and installed Corazon Aquino as the new president of the country.
 Marcos' administration was noted for its authoritarian rule, especially under the Martial law era.

 The Communist Party of the Philippines–New People's Army–National Democratic Front (CPP–NPA–NDF) initiated talks for a ceasefire following Aquino's ascendancy to the presidency and praised the 1986 revolution for restoring civil liberties and freeing 500 political prisoners but remained wary of "United States imperialism" and figures it considers as reactionaries within the Philippine military.

 A provisional government was proclaimed in March 1986 by Aquino with the adoption of an interim constitution, informally called "Freedom Constitution" by her administration.
 She did not officially proclaim a "revolutionary government" which some of her aides advised as too inflammatory.
 Aquino also abolished the Batasang Pambansa, the national legislature previously dominated by Marcos' party the Kilusang Bagong Lipunan, and claimed legislative powers for herself.
 The interim constitution replaced the 1973 constitution adopted during Marcos' administration.

 Aquino had vast personal powers under the provisional constitution.
 This includes the power to remove and replace local government officials during the transition period.
 Supporters of Aquino's measures backed near absolute powers given by the interim constitution as necessary so that the "dictatorial" machinery of Marcos could be dismantled while opponents argue that such powers could also make Aquino's government a dictatorship.
 She projected that a regular government under a new constitution would be in place within a year.